Smoky Paprika Quinoa is a light and healthy side dish that’s packed with wonderful flavors. It’s delicious with meats, chicken, fish and vegetables.

 I love smoked paprika — and even more, I love when I’m able to add the word “smoky” to a recipe title.
 It seems to add allure and mystery — and it always hints towards deliciousness.

-This is no ordinary quinoa my friends, each seed (yup, quinoa is a seed, not a grain), is packed with the flavors of the smoked paprika and fresh lemons.
+This is no ordinary quinoa my friends.
+Every bite is packed with the flavors of the smoked paprika and fresh lemons.

 Whenever you cook anything like this, (simmering food in a liquid, like rice, lentils, couscous, etc.), you should always think about adding flavors to the water or using a flavored liquid instead, such as stock, broth, or even fruit juice.
 Doing this will always make whatever you’re cooking more interesting and exciting.

 This is an ideal, quick and easy side dish for almost any meal.
-It would be perfect with Apple-Bacon Roasted Chicken (pictured below) for a lovely, casual weekend get together.
-Enjoy!
+It would be perfect with Apple-Bacon Roasted Chicken for a lovely, casual weekend get together.

 - 1 cup dry quinoa